vipul2802/o365hq.com/content/blog/The best virtual Windows and Office experience, delivered on Azure.md

 1. Multi-session Windows 10 that delivers the cost advantages of server-based virtualization
-2. The best service to virtualize Office 365 ProPlus running in multi-user virtual scenarios
+2. The best service to virtualize Microsoft 365 Apps for enterprise running in multi-user virtual scenarios
 3. The only service to provide Windows 7 virtual desktop with free Extended Security Updates, giving you more options to support legacy